notsilverhoft/Flash-For-WASM/README.md

 # Flash-For-WASM
-Finally building a C++ SWF Player, designed to be build with C++, and run in your desktop.
+Finally building a C++ SWF Player, designed to be compiled to binary, and WASM, and run on your desktop.